knoksen/Friend-SOS/README.md

 4. **Deploy:**
    - The app will automatically deploy when you push to main
    - You can also manually deploy from the Actions tab
+   - Visit the "Environment" section to find your deployment URL

 #### Option 2: Vercel Deployment